otkinsey/wp-nsds/nurturedspiritdoula/wp-content/plugins/frontier-post/readme.txt

 7. My Approvals Widget

 == Changelog ==

+= 4.0.2 =
+* Fixed issue with preview link missing parameter, when using simple List.
+* Removed debug messages when deleting cache

 = 4.0.1 =
 * Fixed issue with delete link icon when page containing frontier-post shortcode was using frontier-mode="add"